The Sound of Music (film): Box office

 The Sound of Music completed its initial four-and-a-half year theatrical release run in the United States on Labor Day 1969, the longest initial run for a film in the US, having earned $68,313,000 in rentals in the United States and Canada.
 It played for 142 weeks at the Eglinton Theatre in Toronto.
 It was the first film to gross over $100 million.
 By December 1970, it had earned in worldwide rentals, which was over four times higher than the film's estimated break-even point of in rentals.
 The film was re-released in 1973, and increased its North American rentals to $78.4 million.
 By the end of the 1970s, it was ranked seventh in all-time North American rentals, having earned $79 million.
 The film's re-release in 1990 increased the total North American admissions to 142,415,400—the third-highest number of tickets sold behind Gone with the Wind and Star Wars—and about 283.3 million admissions worldwide.
 The Sound of Music eventually earned a total domestic gross of $163,214,076 and a total worldwide gross of $286,214,076.
 Adjusted for inflation, the film earned about $2.366 billion at 2014 prices—placing it among the top ten highest-grossing films of all time.

-During the September 12 to 14, 2025 weekend, which was the first weekend of the film's 60th anniversary, a 4K edition of the film was re-released to movie theatres.
-The Sound of Music grossed $1.6 million in United States and Canada.
+Coinciding with the film's 60th anniversary in 2025, a 4K edition of the film was released to movie theatres in September, and went on to gross $1.9 million worldwide.